chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Floating Walls
 ~~~~~~~~~~~~~~

-In order to avoid particles to pass through the periodic boundary conditions, we use floating walls.
+In order to avoid particles passing through the periodic boundary conditions, we use floating walls.
 The floating walls are placed at the left and right side of the pipe.
 We need this pair of walls because periodic particles do not interact with the walls on the other side of the periodic boundary condition.

 .. code-block:: text